Utilities.Model

 1. With add_constraint, in which case a canonicalized copy of the function is stored in caches.

 2. With pass_nonvariable_constraints, in which case the functions and sets are stored themselves in caches without mapping the variable indices.
 The corresponding index in caches is added in are_indices_mapped.
-This avoids doing a copy of the function in case the getter of CanonicalConstraintFunction does not make a copy for the source model, e.g., this is the case of VectorOfConstraints.
+This avoids doing a copy of the function in case the getter of CanonicalConstraintFunction does not make a copy for the source model, for example, this is the case of VectorOfConstraints.

 We illustrate this with an example.
 Suppose a model is copied from a src::MOI.Utilities.Model to a bridged model with a MatrixOfConstraints.
 For all the types that are not bridged, the constraints will be copied with pass_nonvariable_constraints.
 Hence the functions stored in caches are exactly the same as the ones stored in src.
 This is ok since this is only during the copy_to operation during which src cannot be modified.
 On the other hand, for the types that are bridged, the functions added may contain duplicates even if the functions did not contain duplicates in src so duplicates are removed with MOI.Utilities.canonical.